microsoft/zMonitor/Deploy-ServiceProvider.md

 # zMonitor

-## Service Provider Deployment
+## Service Provider / Central Deployment

-Tenant operations monitoring is enabled through Operations Management Suite (OMS).
-What you monitor and report on is dependent on the solutions and agents deployed and how monitoring is configured per workload in each tenant.
+Tenant / subscription operations monitoring is enabled through OMS Log Analytics.
+What you monitor and report on is dependent on the solutions and agents deployed, how monitoring is configured per workload in each tenant and the queries defined.

-The service provider component of the solution is enabled using four core Azure components:
+The service provider / central component of the solution is enabled using four core Azure components:

 * Azure Storage Account
 * Azure Automation